Airlines eye tech partners to tap customer data

 The International Air Transport Association (IATA) forecasts that global airlines will achieve a net profit margin of only 2.4 percent this year, higher than 2013 but a long way from the 10 percent margins in the 1960s.

-A historically tense relationship with global distribution service (GDS) companies could take a back seat as airlines recognise the potential goldmine of information that the tech know-how of such businesses can provide.
+A historically tense relationship with global distribution service (GDS) companies could take a back seat as airlines recognize the potential goldmine of information that the tech know-how of such businesses can provide.

 Airlines have been reluctant to publish all fares on all distribution channels, often keeping the lowest prices on their own websites, rather than eroding margins further by paying their GDS partners such as Amadeus, Travelport and Sabre Corp to market them.